 Living in Whitechapel and Bow for eighteen months, my favourite Victorian free house was the White Hart, a corner pub frequented by Cockney geezers and ragtag students.
 Always a bear pit on Champions League nights, everyone would pack into the pub like a seventies football terrace, creating a better atmosphere than the games themselves.

+Going for a pint at the White Hart in 2015 is no different than any other UK chain bar.
 It’s safe, predictable and meticulously branded just like their Facebook page.

 Its not only working-class pubs that are being gutted of their cultural heritage.
 Silk weavers homes, Georgian townhouses, children’s hospitals and historic trading markets have all been replaced by luxury flats over the past ten years.

 Across London the grubby underbelly of alternative counter-culture is being slowly dismantled to the point there will be nothing left.
 Gone already are the dirty jazz clubs and bohemian squats in Soho.
-They are even demolishing an arthouse cinema for the financial benefit of a tiny global minority.

 Destroying what made the area so attractive to visitors in the first place, global capitalism is paradoxically eating itself.
 Does anyone want to arrive in Spitalfields on a Sunday afternoon and discover nothing but ghastly office blocks and chain coffee shops?